JanePer/DataQuest/README.md

 # DataQuest
-Guided Projects and Tutorials I trained on to code in Python.
+Guided Projects and Tutorials I created in Jupyter Notebook and trained on yourself to make Data Analytics in Python.